hkbuttar/ReconEngine/README.md

 percentages as illustrative of a system exercised end-to-end on real data, not as a benchmark for any real operations team to compare against.

+## Limitations

+Restated plainly, not buried in each area's own README:

+- **The synthetic boundary is real and load-bearing.** Every number that depends on the clearing/confirm discrepancy layer, the invoice "actual received" side, or a break's resolution date rests on disclosed, synthetically generated data — not because the mechanics are fake, but because no public source publishes what real firms' internal mismatches or remediation timelines look like (`data/synthetic/README.md`).
+  Nothing here should be read as "this is what a real trading desk's break rate is."
+- **Every tolerance and threshold is a disclosed judgment call, calibrated against this project's own data — not an industry standard.** The 0.01% matching tolerance, the $0.01/10% invoice materiality rule, the 85% low-match-rate alert floor, the aging escalation tiers (loosely adapted from Reg SHO, not a literal transplant) — all chosen to be large enough to exercise the mechanism and small enough not to mask a genuine break, on this dataset specifically.
+- **The real trade data is a modest, single-asset-class sample**: ~11,000 crypto spot trades over roughly 7 minutes of live market activity, not an independent high-volume dataset.
+The 200,000-trade performance benchmark scales it via disclosed replication (real price/quantity/side, synthetic ids) — a real technique for load-testing the pipeline's mechanics, not evidence of what real daily volume looks like.
+- **Performance numbers are specific to the hardware they were measured on** — SQL Server 2022 running under x86 emulation on Apple Silicon, documented in `sql/README.md` and `performance/README.md`.
+A native deployment would likely be faster; not measured here.
+- **The taxonomy and settlement citations are grounded in equities/ traditional-finance conventions (SEC T+1, FIX Protocol, SWIFT MT548, Reg SHO) applied to crypto trade data** — a disclosed, deliberate cross-domain choice (`data/real/settlement_rules.py`), not a claim that crypto trades actually settle T+1 or that these citations are crypto-specific.
+- **The Qlik dashboard is fully specified but only partially confirmed live.** The load script, data model, and all 4 sheets are built and documented (`qlik/README.md`); getting it running end to end depends on your own Qlik Cloud account and is still in progress as of this writing.
+- **The `pyodbc` production DB path was verified over Docker's local bridge network, not over the open internet against a real Azure SQL instance** (`DEPLOYMENT.md`) — the connection string is the only thing that would change, but that specific configuration hasn't been exercised.
+- **LLM-assisted features depend on a third-party API** (Claude) whose behavior isn't pinned or version-locked beyond the model ID used — outputs are explicitly disclosed as assistive, not authoritative (`llm_assist/README.md`), and re-running the same prompt later isn't guaranteed to produce byte-identical output.

+## Future Work

+- **Real-time streaming ingestion** via the same Kafka infrastructure already built in `streamalpha` (this project family's sibling repo) — the natural next step from this project's batch-oriented ingestion pipeline to something that reconciles trades as they happen, not after the fact.
+- **Multi-currency / multi-asset-class support.** Every trade here is a USD-quoted (or USDT, treated 1:1) crypto spot trade — extending to equities, FX, or multiple settlement currencies would exercise the currency-conversion and cross-asset-class edges this project's single- asset-class data never touches.
+- **Expanded regulatory reporting format coverage.** The exception report (`audit_trail/exception_report.py`) is structurally grounded in SWIFT MT548's coded-reason-field precedent, but only one MT548 code (`NMAS`) was independently verified during this build — a real next step would verify the rest of that code list (or the equivalent FIX/ISO 20022 vocabulary) directly rather than reusing this project's own taxonomy codes in that structural role.
+- **A real firm partnership for genuinely proprietary validation data,** if one ever became accessible — the one thing that would let this project's matching/taxonomy/aging mechanics be validated against real clearing-firm and exchange-confirmation mismatches instead of the necessarily-disclosed-synthetic layer this build is anchored to.
+- **A tighter or ML-assisted fuzzy-match resolution.** The matching engine's own finding (`reconciliation/README.md`) was that a 5%/1-hour fuzzy-match tolerance is loose enough to spuriously match almost anything in a dense real trade tape — a real improvement here would be a learned matcher (or a much tighter, deliberately-tuned tolerance) rather than the fixed-tolerance heuristic used now.

 ## Status

 - [x] **Environment & Data Acquisition.** Real trade data pulled